SepidehNahali/northmart/README.md

 # NorthMart Retail Sales Pipeline

 A fictional Ontario retailer's finance team had no reliable way to attribute revenue shifts.
 YoY declines were blamed on "market conditions" with no data to back it up.
-This project builds the pipeline that changes that: raw POS transactions : validated staging : star schema : self-serve Power BI dashboard with an anomaly detection layer.
+This project builds the pipeline that changes that> raw POS transactions > validated staging > star schema >  self-serve Power BI dashboard with an anomaly detection layer.

-Data is synthetic (590K transactions, 12 stores, 2023–2024) with realistic seasonality and deliberate business dynamics baked in — excess discounting in Electronics, a demand surge in Health & Wellness — so the analytical layer produces meaningful, non-trivial findings.
+Data is synthetic (590K transactions, 12 stores, 2023–2024) with realistic seasonality and deliberate business dynamics baked in excess discounting in Electronics, a demand surge in Health & Wellness  so the analytical layer produces meaningful, non-trivial findings.

 **Stack:** Python · SQL Server / SQLite · T-SQL · Power BI · DAX · scikit-learn